Best High Back Booster Seats Reviewed and Compared

 But high back booster seats have a lot of unique benefits that backless boosters do not.
 For one thing, they offer more support to the backs of children.
 They support the entire back area whereas backless boosters simply butt up against the back seat.

-High back booster seats are also great because they offer a headrest to protect the head and neck.
+They are also great because they offer a headrest to protect the head and neck.
 In the event of a crash, this will be very important for your child.
 Some safety tests have also shown that top rated high back booster seats have better side impact protection.
-And finally, having a high back booster seat will better align the safety belt to the areas on your child’s body that are best suited for the impact of the seat belt.
+And finally, having one will better align the safety belt to the areas on your child’s body that are best suited for the impact of the seat belt.
 On children, this will be the upper shoulder and the lower hip area.
 Altogether, high back booster seats are much better than other forms of booster seats and have a great number of benefits for you and your children.

 |Picture||High Back Booster Seat Name||Rating|